 Shock in the range of 6 to 30 milliamps can be very painful, and the person in contact cannot let go of the circuit.
 At around 50 milliamps respiratory arrest is possible, with severe muscular contractions.
 Ventricular fibrillation starts around 67 milliamperes of current.
 This is when the heart basically starts fluttering and is not pumping blood through the system.
 If not stabilized, death is a real possibility.

 So you can see that if the GFCI is functioning properly, the current level will never reach the danger point—because it trips at 5 milliamperes.

 UL 1943 is the standard for testing GFCIs.
 Each manufacturer must ensure that its product meets this standard.
-Included in the listing and labeling for GFCIs are instructions that they
+Included in the listing and labeling for GFCIs are instructions that they be tested monthly.